Lorti/manu.ninja/_posts/2016-08-28-inline-svg-how-i-learned-to-stop-worrying-and-love-gzip.md

 ## Conclusion

 You should of course test this for your project and if it also applies to you.
 Different prerequisites lead to different results.
-But I hope that you see the benefits of this approach.
+If you are happy with your current solutions and it fits you, please keep it.
+Although for your next project I hope that you see and consider the benefits of this approach.

-* You can stop worrying and just SVG icons as creatively as you'd like.
+* You can stop worrying and just use icons as creatively as you'd like.
 * You are keeping it simple by using a "Don't overthink it" approach.
 * You can serve your "critical icons" in your first request.
+* You don't have to determine what icons are included in your set.

 In some ways this solution can be compared to Hugo Giraudel's [conclusion](https://www.sitepoint.com/avoid-sass-extend/) about `@include`{:.css} versus `@extend`{:.css} in Sass. gzip eliminates the alleged disadvantage of printing the same CSS declarations repeatedly.

-If you are still not convinced take a a look at GitHub's source code and marvel at their "octicons"!
+If you are still not convinced take a a look at [GitHub's source code](view-source:https://github.com/) and marvel at their "octicons"!

 ~~~ html
 <svg aria-hidden="true" class="octicon octicon-bell" height="16" version="1.1" viewBox="0 0 14 16" width="14">